 If technicians respond to a hazardous materials incident on a farm or freeway and need to decontaminate a patient, crews set up a decontamination tent in the field.
 This enables hazmat technicians to remove contaminated clothing, rinse contaminated patients and scrub patients using a decontamination solution.
 The process usually takes three to eight minutes per person.

 Hazmat technicians are trained to quickly identify whether a product is a solid, liquid or gas; whether it's organic or inorganic; and whether it's easily absorbed, inhaled or injected.

 They can also compute the vapor pressure and molecular weight of a product to determine the "hot zone," or area most at risk.
 This information not only helps technicians decide whether to evacuate an area, but it also helps them provide better care to patients in the field.

 Hazmat technicians are responsible for working and training with other agencies, rescuing and decontaminating patients, identifying products and mitigating hazards.
 For example, if a tanker truck overturns and spills hundreds of gallons of gasoline on the ground, crews will mitigate the hazard by ensuring a private contractor follows proper state and federal guidelines when cleaning up and disposing of the product.
 This prevents potential damage to the environment and Florida's aquifer.

 MCFR's 53-foot Regional Hazardous Materials Mobile Command Center carries highly specialized tools and equipment.
 While this unit primarily responds to hazmat emergencies in Marion County, crews could receive orders to deploy anywhere in Florida.
-This unit deployed in February of 2007 when a tornado touched down in The Villages of Sumter County.
-Firefighters and Technical Rescue Team members used it as a command post.
+This unit deployed in February of 2007, when a tornado touched down in The Villages of Sumter County.
+Firefighters and technical rescue team members used the center as a command post.
 MCFR used grant money from state and federal agencies to pay for this unit.